suabochica/react-nanodegree/docs/03-state-management.md

 ```

 ### Stateless Functional Components Recap

-If your component does not keep track of internal state (i.e., all it has is a `render()` method), you cand delcare the component as _Stateless Functional Component_.
+If your component does not keep track of internal state (i.e., all it has is a `render()` method), you can declare the component as _Stateless Functional Component_.

 Remember that a React component is a JavaScript function that returns HTML for rendering.
 As such, the following two example of a simple Email component are equivalent: